newrelic/developer-website/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
 about: Suggest an enhancement!
-title: 'This is an enhancement request! '
+title: 'This is an enhancement request!'
 labels: enhancement
 assignees: ''